Quantitative multiscale operator-type approximations for asymptotically degenerating spectral problems: The case of discontinuous (non-uniform gap)

 \section{The case of discontinuous $V_\theta$ (non-uniform gap)}

-Typically, in applications (see Section \ref{sec:examples}) the spaces $V_\t$ violate \eqref{VtLip} and have isolated discontinuities.
+Typically, in applications (Section \ref{sec:examples}) the spaces $V_\t$ violate \eqref{VtLip} and have isolated discontinuities.
 By Theorem \ref{thm.contVequiv}, near those discontinuities the gap constants $\nu_\t$ necessarily degenerate, and as a result Theorem \ref{thm:contV} becomes inapplicable and the approximations of \eqref{thmcontv.vprob} cease being uniformly accurate.
-Fortunately refined approximations, which in fact often characterise the key asymptotic properties of the solutions, are possible near those discontinuity points.
+Fortunately refined approximations, providing the desired accuracy, are possible near those discontinuity points.
 Henceforth, we consider this situation and begin with an analysis in the neighbourhood of a given point $\t_0\in \Theta$, without loss of generality\footnote{ The analysis and results in this section, that are local in nature, extend in a straightforward manner to the case when the discontinuity set is an arbitrary set of isolated points. } $\t_0=0$.